 To run an update on the entire system, use these commands:

 - apt-get update - Syncs packages with sources.
 Verifies the right files will be installed

 - apt-get upgrade - Downloads and installs updates across all software packages.

-To update a current package, the following command can be used:
+To update a current package to the latest version, or install one that is not released yet, the following command can be used:

 - apt-get install <package-name>